Common Mistakes in Data Analysis and How to Avoid Them

 How to Avoid It:

-- Assess representativeness: Ensure your sample size and data sources reflect the population you’re analyzing.
+- Assess representativeness: Ensure your sample size and data sources reflect the population you’re studying.

 - Be aware of selection bias: Avoid cherry-picking data that supports a preconceived notion.